onesevengraphix/website/_services/tshirtdesigntarpaulin.md

     - image: /assets/img/services/tarpaulins/tarp6.jpg
 ---

-Need some printing?
+Need some personalize prints?

 We got you!

-We accept heatpress t-shirt printing and tarpaulins for any kinds of events!
-Message us now!
-Or visit and follow our Facebook page for more info.
+We accept heatpress printing and tarpaulins for any kinds of events!

+Message us now or visit our Facebook page for more info.